A professional contractor installing a grab bar in a modern bathroom

 4. Driving Time & Mileage

-Why it's important: Clear mileage rules ensure fair and consistent compensation for significant travel while preventing billing for regular commutes, helping manage project overhead costs effectively.
+Why it's important: Clear driving time assurances ensure fair and consistent compensation for significant travel while preventing billing for regular commutes, helping manage project overhead costs effectively.

 Policy Icon